Dékwon Barrow

 Dékwon Barrow (born January 16, 2004) is a Canadian soccer player who plays for Toronto FC II in MLS Next Pro.

 Early life

 Barrow played youth soccer with York Jets SC for seven years, before joining the Toronto FC Academy in January 2016.
 He later joined the North Toronto Nitros and Athlete Institute FC, before returning to the Toronto FC Academy in August 2022.

 Club career

 Barrow began playing with Toronto FC II in MLS Next Pro as an academy player in 2023.
 He made his debut on April 23, 2023 against Philadelphia Union II and scored his first goal on July 21, 2023 against Inter Miami CF II.
 In March 2024, he signed a professional contract with Toronto FC II.
 On April 30, 2025, he signed a short-term loan agreement with the Toronto FC first team, making his first team debut the same day, starting their 2025 Canadian Championship match against CF Montréal.
+After the club did not initially pick up his option for 2026, in February 2026, he re-signed with Toronto FC II for the 2026 season, on a new contract.